-We have had a very impressive response for our first round of Teaching Advancement and Research Grants in Educational Technology (TARGET).
-We received thirteen strong proposals from across the University, and the TARGET Review Committee selected seven projects for funding.
+We have had a very impressive response for our first two rounds of the Teaching Advancement and Research Grants in Educational Technology (TARGET) awards.
+Over the past two years, we have received more than 20 strong proposals from across the University, and the TARGET Review Committee has selected eleven projects for funding.
 The Library and the Center for Educational Technology and Curricular Innovation would like to recognize and thank President Lesley Hallick and Provost John Miller for their support and vision for TARGET, which has enabled the program to get off to such a great beginning.

 The TARGET program was initiated in the Fall of 2012 to encourage faculty to pursue the thoughtful integration of technology into teaching and learning and to explore course delivery in online and blended formats.
 Our next round of TARGET will be in the Fall of 2013 and we will be sending out more information later this year.
 Please contact Alfred Weiss (email@example.com, 503-352-1417) if you would like to discuss a future project or if you have any questions about the program.

 Finally, we would like to thank everyone who submitted a TARGET proposal.
 The projects were all outstanding and the Review Committee had a very difficult time choosing which projects to fund.

 Mary Von | School of Physician Assistant Studies, Shahana Koslowsky | School of Professional Psychology, CHP

 Von and Koslowsky proposed creating collaborative case-based and interactive online activities for the Interprofessional Competence Course.
 These activities will have multiple outcomes and pathways—allowing students to explore different aspects of an interprofessional problem while being introduced to a particular concept.
 These activities will take the place of one hour of in-class lecture.
 Following their completion, students will engage in small group discussion with faculty for the second hour of class.

 Len Koh | Optometry